IRA loans: Can you borrow from your IRA?

 • You’re a qualified military reservist

-You can’t borrow money from your IRA, but you can borrow from your 401(k) plan, which is an employer-sponsored retirement plan offered by many for-profit companies.
-The IRS allows 401(k) loans, but it’s up to each individual plan administrator to decide whether to allow them for their plan.
+You can’t borrow money from your IRA, but it may be possible borrow from your 401(k) or 403(b) plan, which are employer-sponsored retirement plans offered by many companies and organizations.
+The IRS allows 401(k) loans, also known as retirement plan loans, but it’s up to each individual plan sponsor to decide whether to allow them for their plan.

-401(k) loans must be repaid within five years using substantially equal payments.
-These payments must be paid at least quarterly but can be made more often.
+• 401(k) loans must generally be repaid within five years using substantially equal payments.

-Finally, if you leave your job — whether you quit voluntarily or are let go — you may have to repay the full loan balance immediately.
-If you can’t repay the loan, it will be considered a distribution, and you’ll have to pay taxes and penalties.
+• If you leave your job — whether you quit voluntarily or are let go — you may have to repay the outstanding loan balance immediately to avoid taxation.

 Read more: How do 401(k) loans work & are they right for you?